2022 Dutch Darts Championship

-The 2022 Jack's Dutch Darts Championship was the eighth of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
+The 2022 Dutch Darts Championship (known for sponsorshop reasons as the 2022 Jack's Dutch Darts Championship) was the eighth of thirteen PDC European Tour events on the 2022 PDC Pro Tour.
 The tournament took place at the IJsselhallen, Zwolle, Netherlands, from 27–29 May 2022.
-It features a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.
+It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Ian White was the defending champion after defeating Ricky Evans 8–5 in the 2018 final, but he failed to qualify for the tournament.

 Michael Smith won the tournament, his fifth European Tour title and first since 2017, with an 8–7 win over Danny Noppert.

 Prize money

 The prize money was unchanged from the European Tours of the last 3 years: